Schedule – Intro to Zazen

 Schedule

-For the Zoom link or in case of inclement weather, please contact Sensei Jenny
+For directions to in-person sitting or for the Zoom link, please contact Sensei Jenny

 304 640 4179 or jennyaboyd@gmail.com